guidoism/escape/inspiration/jonesforth.md

 (
         PRINTING NUMBERS ----------------------------------------------------------------------

-        The standard FORTH word .
+        The standard Forth word .
 (DOT) is very important.
 It takes the number at the top of the stack and prints it out.
-However first I'm going to implement some lower-level FORTH words:
+However first I'm going to implement some lower-level Forth words:

         U.R     ( u width -- )  which prints an unsigned number, padded to a certain width
         U.      ( u -- )        which prints an unsigned number